 Benedict was born on Dec.
 13, 1932 – the youngest of seven children of George and Evangeline (née Byrd) Taylor in Jersey City, New Jersey.
 He attended St. Peter’s Prep in Jersey City, at the time the school’s only Black student.
 In August 1953, he was received into the Franciscan Order at St. Bonaventure Church in Paterson, New Jersey.
 He professed his first vows there one year later, on Aug.
 13, 1954.

 Ben earned a bachelor’s degree from St. Bonaventure University and studied at St. Francis College in Rye Beach, New Hampshire, as well as at Holy Name College in Washington, D.C.
 He professed his final vows as a Franciscan on Aug.
 20, 1957 at Christ the King Seminary in Allegany, New York, before Provincial Minister Celsus Wheeler, OFM.
 On March 12, 1960, he was ordained to the priesthood at Church of the Holy Sepulchre at the Franciscan Monastery of the Holy Land in Washington, D.C., by Archbishop Egidio Vagnozzi.
-He held the distinction of being the 10th African American ordained to the priesthood in the history of the Catholic Church in the United States.

 After ordination, Ben was assigned to St. Anthony Shrine in Boston, Massachusetts, where he completed a year of pastoral theology training.